fenago/puppet-course/advanced/md/Lab_4.md

 executing files in alphabetical order.
 Files that begin with numbers are read before files that start with letters.
-In this way, the `Apache` module ensures that the virtual hosts are read in a specific order, which can be specified when you define[]{#id325450972 .indexterm} the virtual host.
+In this way, the `Apache` module ensures that the virtual hosts are read in a specific order, which can be specified when you define the virtual host.
 The contents of this file are as follows:

 ```
 # ************************************